INFORMATION FOR TEACHERS

 The covered pavilion is spacious enough for classes to enjoy lunch, and it features restroom facilities and a water fountain.
 Please plan to pack out your own trash if you have lunch at the site.
 We recycle and will request that your students help us identify items for our recycling containers.
 We encourage you to have the students bring water bottles if the day is warm.
 Please encourage children and parents to plan on water for lunch and avoid soft drinks to avoid dehydration.
 Basic first aid equipment is on hand, and field trip leaders carry first aid backpacks.

-Field trips will be cancelled or postponed if thunderstorms and/or lightning are in the vicinity or if substantial rain is falling.
-Please call Sarah Stevens if you wish to cancel or postpone a trip due to weather conditions or for other reasons.
+Field trips will be canceled or postponed if thunderstorms and/or lightning are in the vicinity or if substantial rain is falling.
+Please call the Coordinator for the Center for Environmental Studies if you wish to cancel or postpone a trip due to weather conditions or for other reasons.
 We will be happy to try to reschedule any field trip.

 There are a few hazards at any field site.
 We do our best to design the trips to avoid predictable hazards; no children have been injured at the site.
 The most common hazards are fire ants, thorny trees, and holes in the ground dug by burrowing animals.
 Other potential hazards include old barbed wire fences and electric fences.
 We will stay away from both.
 Only if students are disruptive or inattentive will they have a significant prospect of encountering either type of fence.
 Lots of other risks (e.g. rattlesnakes) are possible but far less likely.
 Have your students wear long pants, socks, and sturdy shoes (not sandals) on the day of the field trip.
 Temperatures and wind conditions are more extreme on the open prairie.
 Please help your students remember to dress appropriately.